 Lunch in Cuba

-Cubans do like their bite sized snacks and sweets.
-Churros the deep friend batter style donuts dusted with icing sugar are wonderful dipped into hot chocolate.
+Cubans do like their bite-sized snacks and sweets.
+Churros the deep friend batter style doughnuts dusted with icing sugar are wonderful dipped into hot chocolate.
 Chu pastries filled with a French meringue or galletas which are sweet biscuits.
-Tempting treats to be found in most Cuban bakeries can include savory empanadas filled with meat or cheese, croquetas which are breaded deep fried treats of meat, cheese or potato.
+Tempting treats to be found in most Cuban bakeries can include savoury empanadas filled with meat or cheese, croquetas which are breaded deep fried treats of meat, cheese or potato.
 Pastelitos are puff pastry hand pies that could be sweet with guava or savoury with meat and cheese.

 In Cuba most restaurants are government owned, they have slow service and very bland food.
 Paladares are privately owned restaurants usually set up in people’s homes they are supposed to be strictly regulated and not allowed to serve certain items such as lobster but they can and do serve these “forbidden” dishes.